Educational technology

-Educational technology (commonly abbreviated as edutech, or edtech) is the combined use of computer hardware, software, and educational theory and practice to facilitate learning.
-When referred to with its abbreviation, edtech, it often refers to the industry of companies that create educational technology.
+Educational technology (commonly abbreviated as edutech, or edtech) is the combined use of computer hardware, software, and educational theory and practice to facilitate learning and teaching.
+When referred to with its abbreviation, "EdTech", it often refers to the industry of companies that create educational technology.
+In EdTech Inc.: Selling, Automating and Globalizing Higher Education in the Digital Age, Tanner Mirrlees and Shahid Alvi (2019) argue "EdTech is no exception to industry ownership and market rules" and "define the EdTech industries as all the privately owned companies currently involved in the financing, production and distribution of commercial hardware, software, cultural goods, services and platforms for the educational market with the goal of turning a profit.
+Many of these companies are US-based and rapidly expanding into educational markets across North America, and increasingly growing all over the world."

 In addition to the practical educational experience, educational technology is based on theoretical knowledge from various disciplines such as communication, education, psychology, sociology, artificial intelligence, and computer science.
 It encompasses several domains including learning theory, computer-based training, online learning, and m-learning where mobile technologies are used.

 Definition

 The Association for Educational Communications and Technology (AECT) has defined educational technology as "the study and ethical practice of facilitating learning and improving performance by creating, using and managing appropriate technological processes and resources".
 It denotes instructional technology as "the theory and practice of design, development, utilization, management, and evaluation of processes and resources for learning".
 As such, educational technology refers to all valid and reliable applied education sciences, such as equipment, as well as processes and procedures that are derived from scientific research, and in a given context may refer to theoretical, algorithmic or heuristic processes: it does not necessarily imply physical technology.
 Educational technology is the process of integrating technology into education in a positive manner that promotes a more diverse learning environment and a way for students to learn how to use technology as well as their common assignments.

 Accordingly, there are several discrete aspects to describing the intellectual and technical development of educational technology: